Manikuntala Sen: Early experiences as a communist

 Sen's parents were initially ambivalent about her involvement with the party, as it was then regarded as a dangerous group of rebels wanted by the authorities, but shortly after she became a communist in 1939, Sen took her mother to a meeting addressed by Biswanath Mukherjee, brother of Ajoy Mukherjee.
-His impassioned speech converted her mother to the cause and for a few days she could talk of nothing else.
+His impassioned speech converted her mother to the cause, and for a few days she could talk of nothing else.
 Sen took the opportunity to ask that she be allowed to travel (alone in the company of young male activists) to another meeting.
-Reluctantly she was given permission.
+Reluctantly, she was given permission.
 Living on a nominal party stipend, from 1942 Sen began to travel the country, staying in small villages and addressing the people.
 She describes how the men would shun her because she was a woman, and the women, in purdah, stayed away because she was a 'leader' and the equivalent of a man.
 Much patience and tact were required to overcome this barrier.

 World War II and after

 The year 1943 saw a devastating famine sweep over Bengal, caused by the loss of Burmese rice and the dislocations of war.
 A cyclone also devastated part of Midnapore district.
 Sen began relief work there and spent most of the war years travelling the districts helping destitute women.
-In 1947 India attained Independence; a few months later the Communist Party of India was outlawed and Sen was jailed in 1948.
-She remained in custody till 1951, and was released to find the Party embroiled in controversy and her beloved Barishal now part of East Pakistan.
+In 1947 India attained independence; a few months later the Communist Party of India was outlawed, and Sen was jailed in 1948.
+She remained in custody till 1951, and was released to find the Party embroiled in controversy and her beloved Barisal now part of East Pakistan.
 She withdrew somewhat from the ideological debates dividing Indian communism and increased her work for various feminist organisations such as the Women's International Democratic Federation and the All India Women's Conference.
 She had come to realise that the Party had integral biases against women and that she would not rise in its hierarchy.
-Around this time she met her future husband, the Kashmiri Jolly Kaul, also a Party activist.
-She was elected to the West Bengal Legislative Assembly from the Kalighat constituency in 1952, campaigned for the Hindu Code Bill and clashed with rightwing leaders such as Shyama Prasad Mukherjee.
+Around this time she met her future husband, the Kashmiri Jolly Kaul, also a party activist.
+She was elected to the West Bengal Legislative Assembly from the Kalighat constituency in 1952, campaigned for the Hindu Code Bill, and clashed with rightwing leaders such as Shyama Prasad Mukherjee.

 War with China

 The war with China in 1962 brought to a head the various disagreements in the Communist Party of India, and led to a split, with the Indian government conducting a short-lived crackdown on those who continued to support China.
 Kaul and Sen were unable to bear the thought of choosing between the CPI and CPI(M).
-Kaul resigned, and though Sen stayed within the party she withdrew from active participation.
+Kaul resigned, and though Sen stayed within the party, she withdrew from active participation.
 The couple moved to Delhi but returned within a few years to Calcutta, where Sen died on 11 September 1987.